Some candidates may find it tough to prepare NEET PG 2026 at home a tough task. Read the article to know how it can be done and start preparing.

 Go through the question papers of previous years’ and sample papers

 Now that you know the syllabus and exam pattern, it’s time to understand what kind of questions are asked in NEET PG 2026.
 Analyse NEET PG question papers of the previous years’ and try to find out what kind of questions are asked from different topics.
-You can make a list of the topics that have more weightage and are covered in great depths in the question paper.
+You can make a list of the topics that have more weightage and are covered in great depth in the question paper.
 This will help you prioritise topics.

 Start with basics